 The outlook for people living with HIV has significantly improved over the past two decades.
-Many people who are HIV-positive can now live longer, healthier lives when they’re in routine care.
+Many people who are HIV-positive can now live much longer, healthier lives when regularly taking antiretroviral treatment.

-U.S. Kaiser Permanente researchers found that the life expectancy for people living with HIV and receiving treatment has increased significantly since 1996.
-This is when new antiretroviral drugs were developed and added to the existing antiretroviral therapy.
-This resulted in a highly effective HIV treatment regimen.
+Kaiser Permanente researchers found that the life expectancy for people living with HIV and receiving treatment increased significantly from 1996 on.
+Since that year, new antiretroviral drugs have been developed and added to the existing antiretroviral therapy.
+This has resulted in a highly effective HIV treatment regimen.

-In 1996, the total life expectancy for an infected 20-year-old person was 39 years.
+In 1996, the total life expectancy for a 20-year-old person with HIV was 39 years.
 In 2011, the total life expectancy bumped up to about 70 years.
-Someone who is HIV-positive, receiving treatment, and in optimal health — meaning they don’t do drugs and are free of other infections — may live to be in their late 70s.

-The survival rate for people living with HIV has also dramatically improved since the first days of the epidemic.
-Researchers in a 2013 study found that 78 percent of deaths of people with HIV between 1988 and 1995 were due to AIDS.
+The survival rate for HIV-positive people has also dramatically improved since the first days of the HIV epidemic.
+For example, researchers who examined the mortality of participants in a study of Swiss people with HIV found that 78 percent of deaths between 1988 and 1995 were due to AIDS-related causes.
 Between 2005 and 2009, that figure dropped to 15 percent.

-Between 2005 and 2014, the annual number of new HIV diagnoses fell by 19 percent.
+Between 2010 and 2014, the annual number of new HIV infections in the United States fell by 10 percent.

-Antiretroviral medication, also known as anti-HIV drugs, can help to slow damage caused by HIV and prevent it from developing into AIDS.
+Antiretroviral medications can help to slow damage caused by HIV infection and prevent it from developing into stage 3 HIV, or AIDS.

-Your doctor may recommend that you undergo antiretroviral therapy.
-This treatment requires you to take three or more anti-HIV drugs daily.
-The combination helps suppress the amount of HIV in your body, or your viral load.
+A healthcare provider will recommend undergoing antiretroviral therapy.
+This treatment requires taking three or more antiretroviral medications daily.
+The combination helps suppress the amount of HIV in the body (the viral load).
+Pills that combine multiple medications are available.

 - non-nucleoside reverse transcriptase inhibitors